Jane Birkin: Awards and honours

 In the diplomatic and overseas list of the 2001 Birthday Honours, Birkin was appointed an Officer of the Order of the British Empire "for services to acting and UK-French cultural relations".
 She received the Order from the Prince of Wales in April 2002.

 In 2013, she and her daughter, Lou Doillon, were appointed to the Ordre des Arts et des Lettres as Chevaliers.
 In 2022, she was raised to the highest rank in the order, Commandeur.
 She was also awarded the French Ordre National du Mérite in 2004 and 2015.

 In 2018, she was awarded the Order of the Rising Sun in the Spring Conferment for her efforts in promoting cultural exchanges between Japan and France.

 In popular culture

 Birkin basket

-Birkin was described as having carried a hand-woven straw basket from Castro Marim in Algarve, Portugal, everywhere she went, from the market, to nightclubs, to formal events until her husband Jacques Doillon intentionally ran over it with his car in the early 1980s.
+Birkin was described as having carried a hand-woven straw basket from Castro Marim in Algarve, Portugal, everywhere she went, from the market, to nightclubs, to formal events until her partner Jacques Doillon intentionally ran over it with his car in the early 1980s.